-The PIMCO Inflation Response Multi-Asset Fund may invest in Underlying PIMCO Funds, and to the extent permitted by the 1940 Act, the rules thereunder or exemptive relief therefrom, other affiliated and unaffiliated funds, which may or may not be registered under the 1940 Act, such as open-end or closed-end management investment companies, exchange-traded funds and exchange traded vehicles.
+The PIMCO All Asset and PIMCO All Asset All Authority Funds invest substantially all of their assets in other investment companies.
+Each of the PIMCO All Asset and PIMCO All Asset All Authority Fund's investments in a particular Underlying PIMCO Fund normally will not exceed 50% of its total assets.
+The PIMCO Global Core Asset Allocation Fund may invest in Underlying PIMCO Funds, and to the extent permitted by the 1940 Act or exemptive relief therefrom, other affiliated and unaffiliated funds, which may or may not be registered under the 1940 Act, such as open-end or closed-end management investment companies, exchange-traded funds and exchange traded vehicles.
 Other unaffiliated investment companies are not required to make their shares available for purchase by a Fund, and there is no guarantee that such investment will be, or will continue to be, available.

-Each Fund may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including exchange-traded funds or in pooled accounts, or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act, and the rules and regulations thereunder and any exemptive relief therefrom.
+Each Fund may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including exchange-traded funds or in pooled accounts, or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act, the rules thereunder or exemptive relief therefrom.
 A Fund may invest in other investment companies to gain broad market or sector exposure, including during periods when it has large amounts of uninvested cash or when PIMCO believes share prices of other investment companies offer attractive values.
-The limitation described in the foregoing sentence shall not apply to the PIMCO CommodityRealReturn Strategy Fund® or PIMCO Inflation Response Multi-Asset Fund's investment in their respective Subsidiaries.
+The limitation described in the foregoing sentence shall not apply to the PIMCO Global Core Asset Allocation Fund's investment in its Subsidiary.
 As a shareholder of an investment company or other pooled vehicle, a Fund may indirectly bear investment advisory fees, supervisory and administrative fees, service fees and other fees which are in addition to the fees the Fund pays its service providers.
 To the extent a Fund invests in other investment companies that are advised by PIMCO, PIMCO expects to select such investments without considering or canvassing the universe of available unaffiliated investment companies.